sheldonhull/sheldonhull.hugo/content/posts/2021/2021-06-11-using-azure-devops-for-private-go-modules.md

 date: 2021-06-11T16:35:44-05:00
 title: Using Azure DevOps for Private Go Modules
 slug: using-azure-devops-for-private-go-modules
-summary:
-  How to use Azure DevOps for private Go modules
+summary: How to use Azure DevOps for private Go modules
-tags:
+tags: [azure-devops, go, devops]
-- azure-devops
-- go
-- devops
 toc: true
-# images: [/images/]
 typora-root-url: ../../../static
 typora-copy-images-to: ../../../static/images
+modified: 2021-06-18T22:24:51-05:00
 ---

 ## TL;DR

 This took a few hours of work to iron out, so figured maybe I'd save someone time.

-⚡ Just keep it simple and use SSH
+:zap: Just keep it simple and use SSH

-⚡ Use `dev.azure.com` even if using older `project.visualstudio.com` to keep things simple.
+:zap: Use `dev.azure.com` even if using older `project.visualstudio.com` to keep things simple.

 ## Modules Support